GCS Health Office

-Greece Christian School has a registered nurse provided to our school by the Greece Central School District.
+Greece Christian School has registered nurse support and follows local and state public health guidelines and requirements.
+Our health office is overseen by the Greece Central School District's medical department.
 New York State requires immunization and health records to be on file for all school children.
 Parental cooperation in compiling these records is imperative.
 All students in grades K, 2, 4 and 7 are required by law to have a physical examination.
 If parents do not provide us with the completed examination form, a physical will be given to the student by the school doctor appointed by Greece Central School District.

 1 - Illness.
 Any child, who has symptoms, or the beginning of an illness, should be kept home.
 Should a child present symptoms of sickness upon arriving at school or during the school day, you will be called to come and take your child home.